-- a.
-All applicants must complete and submit an application for Restricted Area Access Pass to the Security Supervisor. - b.
-Submit and supply consent to disclosure of personal information from the North Bay Police or the Ontario Provincial Police. - c.
+- b.
+All applicants must complete and submit an application for Restricted Area Access Pass to the Security Supervisor.
+Please note that the background check cannot be older than six months or you will be required to provide a new background check/RAP application. - c.
 Photos will be taken at North Bay Airport Security Office. - d.
 Applicants must study and pass an aeronautics radio operator's (ROC-A) test to acquire a radio operator's license. - e.
 Complete Security Awareness training. - f.
 Bring the completed AVOP application, driver's license and radio operator certificate to evaluation, in order to create a copy for your record. - g.
 Must hold a valid driver's license for the class of vehicle being operated. - h.
 Study manuals on Traffic Directives are supplied to the applicant (please see website for AVOP manual at YYB.ca). - i.
 All applicants must pass a theory and two stage practical (afterhours procedures and ride along) airside vehicle operator's permit test evaluation.